UtkarshUpadhyay1703/Online-Donation-System/README.md

 - Donor

 ## Objective (Purpose):
-The Helping Needy Ones is a website helping those who don't have basic amenities like clothes, books and uplift those who are not as fortunate as you.
-The items that are unused by donors and willing to donate the items to help the needy, so our website is like a bridge between rich and poor by providing basic amenities and fulfilling there one of the necessities of life: Roti, Kapada aur Makan.
+The Helping Needy Ones is a website helping those who don't have basic amenities like clothes, and books and uplifting those who are not as fortunate as you.
+The items that are unused by donors and willing to donate the items to help the needy, so our website is like a bridge between rich and poor by providing basic amenities and fulfilling one of the necessities of life: Roti, Kapada aur Makan.

 ## Scope:
-This website provides a platform where donors can donate in the form of money or via donating items, from which needy people can be benefitted.
+This website provides a platform where donors can donate in the form of money or via donating items, from which needy people can benefit.
 This website has the facility of anonymous donors who can donate monetarily and direct donors who can donate monetarily as well as by providing items like books, clothes, electronic items, etc….

 ## Functional Requirements: